jose-ambrosioo/network_design_and_implementation/README.md

 <br>#end
 <br>#wr

-•    Configure DNS and register hosts in MATRIZ
+•    Configure DNS and register hosts in Headquarters/MATRIZ

 •    Configure PPPoE from ISP2 to BRANCH C